lgo-perla.gif (5745 bytes)

 c.
 It is recommended that homeowners planning to install hard flooring use area carpeting and cap the legs of furniture in consideration of homeowners living below.

-1. To alleviate daily padding of the elevator, large bulky construction materials, supplies and equipment are to be loaded onto the construction elevator (#1 elevator) on Monday and Friday only.
-The Manager must approve exceptions.
-Installation and removal of the padding on days other than Monday and Friday will be contractor responsibility.
+1. To alleviate daily padding of the elevator, large bulky construction materials, supplies and equipment are to be loaded onto the construction elevator with prior scheduling from the front desk.

-1. Tools and equipment must enter and exit the building using lower lobby area from the lower garage entrance only.
+1. Tools and equipment must enter and exit the building using lower lobby area only.
 Due to security concerns, common area doors and gates will be closed following tradesmen entry or exit.
 Please see the Doorperson for instructions.
-Two days notification must be given La Perla Engineering Staff when moving items too large to fit in the elevator.
+Two days notification must be given La Perla Engineering Staff when moving large items or when the need to isolate the elevator for large deliveries.
+Items not fitting in the elevator will require special arrangements.
 There will be a charge for this special service.

 1. Before starting work inside condominiums, cover smoke detectors to prevent dust, dirt or steam from activating them.
 Do not for any reason disconnect these detectors without first consulting the Building Engineer.
 For protection of residents, all damaged smoke detectors must be replaced with new smoke detectors at homeowner expense, upon completion of construction.
 See the Building Engineer for replacement.

 1. All plumbing repairs must have flexible lines (both hot and cold) running from the angle stop valves to the fixtures.
 No plastic/braided lines can be used.
-The Building Engineer must have twenty-four (24) hours notice for all water shut downs.
+The Building Engineer must have forty eight (48) hours notice for all water shut downs.

 1. No modification will be made to the existing cable TV system without supervision of the Coronado Shores Cable Services Technician.
 This includes altering cable boxes, cable runs and cable taps (whether in unit or otherwise) until the cable technician is notified.

 1. Do not use the building trash chute or dumpster.
-Tradesmen are responsible for the removal of all trash and debris.
-Paint (water or oil base) or chemicals must not be poured into any house drain.
+Tradesmen are responsible for the removal of all trash and debris. (offsite of the building) Paint (water or oil base) or chemicals must not be poured into any house drain.

 1. La Perla does not provide tools/supplies/equipment/carts or vacuum cleaners.